kittylyst/fighting-animals/README.md

 ## Description

+This project provides a simple structure to demonstrate Observability (especially distributed traces).

+There are several branches:

+* `main` - no Observability
+* `micrometer_only` - Micrometer Metrics only (Logging Exporter)
+* `micrometer_with_prom` - Micrometer Metrics with Prometheus
+* `manual_tracing` - OTel Tracing using manual spans
+* `auto_tracing_only` - Use of the OTel Java agent to trace automatically
+* `otel_metrics_raw_api` - OTel Metrics using the raw API
+* `micrometer_with_otel` - Micrometer Metrics exported to OTel
+* `auto_otel` - All OTel

+This document covers the `micrometer_with_prom` branch.

-This project simulates a battle between two animals chosen from several different clades of animal.
+The system of microserives simulates a battle between two animals chosen from several different clades of animal.
 Call `GET /battle` to get a battle that looks like this:

 Output: